hellenike/textbook/docs/preliminaries/alphabet/index.md

 ### The basic letters

+The following table presents the 24 letters of the classical Greek as they are normally printed in modern editions with an "upper case" and "lower case" form.

 letter |	name	|  pronunciation guide	 |    practice Greek word
 --- | --- | --- | ---
 Α  α |  alpha	|  dr**a**m**a** (long, short) 	 |   ἀνήρ (“man”)